Best Women's Ski Jackets of 2026

 There are hundreds of 5-star customer reviews for the North Face ThermoBall Eco Triclimate on Moosejaw, REI, and other gear sites.

 However, the North Face ThermoBall Eco Snow Triclimate does not have a powder skirt.
 Additionally, reviews from customers and outdoor media show that the ThermoBall is not the warmest jacket.
 However, if you are looking for a versatile jacket that fits well for activities outside of skiing, this is a good choice for a reasonable price.
+Learn more in our in-depth review of The North Face THERMOBALL Snow Triclimate Jacket.

 The North Face Thermoball Eco Snow Triclimate 3-In-1